Blessedmine/microservices-deployment/steps.md

 Only frontend is duplicated (by path) to simulate multiple environments for testing.

 Note: All environments share the same backend services.

+3.2.
+Manage deployments via ArgoCD for GitOps-driven delivery.

+Install ArgoCD in Your Cluster kubectl create namespace argocd kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml

+Access the UI:

+kubectl port-forward svc/argocd-server -n argocd 8080:443

+Then open https://localhost:8080 in your browser.

+The initial username is admin.
+Get the auto-generated password:

+kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo

+there is full management of the 11microservices in 3 environment

+This project provides an end-to-end DevOps workflow: from building microservices and containerizing them, to deploying on Kubernetes with GitOps, scaling in production